hmqcnoesy/ExcelMacros/README.md

 ## Compare Worksheets
-This will use Beyond Compare (assuming install at `c:\apps\Beyond Compare 4\BCompare.exe`) to compare sheets 1 and 2 of the active workbook.
+This will use Beyond Compare (assuming install at `C:\Program Files\Beyond Compare 4\BCompare.exe`) to compare sheets 1 and 2 of the active workbook.

 ```vba
 Public Sub CompareWorksheets()